-Additions and Replacements (A&R)
+Additions and replacements (A&R)

-Costs to better existing assets.
-Capital additions can take the form of replacing or adding new parts that may increase useful life or potential.
+Costs to improve existing assets.
+Capital additions can take the form of replacing or adding new parts that may increase useful life or potential performance..

-Administrative & General (A&G)
+Administrative & general (A&G)

 Expenses necessary to operate a business, which are not related to materials, labor, or sale of goods or services, such as office supplies, rent, and janitorial services.